Matteo-Pietro-Pillitteri/Computational-Intelligence/lab9/README.md

    - reverse mutation
    - random resetting
    - scramble mutation

    At first I tried to use these types of mutations randomly to promote greater diversity.
 In the final solution of my algorithm I use 4 in a more stable way.
 Anyway I left all the mutation operators implemented in a specific section of my code so that you can use them in your algorithm.
    I implemented also different kind of crossover: one-cut, two-cut, n-point-crossover, uniform-crossover.
 In the final version of my code I use two-cut and one-cut.

    In my code it is possible to see that i use this two lists:
      - mut = [mutation, swap_mutation, reverse_mutation, scramble_mutation]
      - crossover = [two_cut_xover, one_cut_xover]

-During the generation of the new population I select from time to time different operators as you can see in the code
+   During the generation of the new population I select from time to time different operators as you can see in the code.

 ### Some results:
 > [!NOTE]